-Check out special indoor activities to keep your child busy and help learning skills:
+Check out these special indoor activities to keep your child busy and help Learn skills:

 Make your preschooler wear fancy dresses to fire up their imaginations as they pretend to be someone.
 Dress them up in pirate or princess clothes or ask about their choices.
 They will be delighted to be involved in such fancy activities.

 Children like to solve puzzles as they find it challenging, and solving them is a reward to them.
 So, spread out large puzzle pieces on the floor and sit down with the kids to put together the puzzle pieces.
 When parents sit around, kids try to fix those sets of puzzle pieces with a competitive zeal.
 Putting those pieces together and crossing the midline while solving a giant floor puzzle helps develop their fine motor skills.
 At Makoons, we have put in place various puzzle games for kids, and our teachers engage them to solve problems.

 Another interesting choice of indoor games is playing board games.
 There are plenty of them, including Hi Ho!
 Cherry-O, The Sneaky Squirrel Game, and more.